 Top Nursing Home in Michigan Awards 2020

 Registered Staff Hours

-This nursing home also earned an A+ inspection score, making it one of the rare facilities to receive multiple A+'s in our category grades.
-This grade is based on the place's inspection reports.
-An A+ in this category is one of the highest complements we can pay to a nursing home.
-Inspection ratings weigh a host of factors included in a nursing home's inspection report.
-One of the most important criteria we weigh heavily is the number and severity of deficiencies.
-Nursing homes with higher scores in this area tend to have very few severe deficiencies.
-While this facility had some minor dings on its report, it had no severe deficiencies.
-Severe deficiencies are those found in categories G, H, I, J, K and L. This means that CMS didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+This facility also earned an A+ inspection grade, making it one of the few places to receive multiple A+'s in our categories.
+This is based on the place's inspection reports.
+An A+ in this area is one of the biggest complements we can pay to a nursing home.
+Our inspection scores account for a host of factors found on a nursing home's inspection reports.
+One key criteria we consider is the number and severity of deficiencies.
+Facilities with better grades in this area generally have very few of these severe deficiencies.
+Fortunately, although this facility had a few minor dings on its report, it had no severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This tells you that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Christian Rest Home Assoc?